OfficeDev/office-scripts-docs/docs/resources/samples/email-images-chart-table.md

 ---
-title: 'Email a chart image'
+title: 'Email the images of an Excel chart and table'
-description: 'Learn how to use Office Scripts and Power Automate to extract and email an image of an Excel chart.' ms.date: 03/04/2021
+description: 'Learn how to use Office Scripts and Power Automate to extract and email the images of an Excel chart and table.' ms.date: 04/01/2021
 localization_priority: Normal
 ---

-# Use Office Scripts and Power Automate to email chart and table images
+# Use Office Scripts and Power Automate to email images of a chart and table

-This sample uses Office Scripts and Power Automate actions to create a chart and send that chart as an image by email.
+This sample uses Office Scripts and Power Automate to create a chart.
+It then emails images of the chart and its base table.

 ## Example scenario

 * Calculate to get latest results.
 * Create chart.
 * Get chart and table images.
-* Email the images to recipient using Power Automate action.
+* Email the images with Power Automate.

 _Input data_